 Hello!
-This week I explore myths about time, share four articles from around the web, write further book notes on ‘The Universal Christ’, and introduce Hermann du Plessis for this week’s mini-interview.
+This week I explore myths about time, share four articles from around the web, and write further book notes on ‘The Universal Christ’.
 Enjoy 😊 –Sam

 One of the questions I get asked a lot is: How do you find the time to read so much?
 I recognise the reality that I do read more than average.
 But I question the implication that I have have more time than others.